awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :It is so very warm at this time of year, I told my wife :that you and I wish to go west for a week or two.
 Did I :tell you what a wind we had?
 I went to town to vote for the :one man whom I want.
-I took a well-used tire.
+I took a well-used tyre.
 When it went :down on a bad turn, in the woods, I had to walk.
 Then the :wind more than set in, and I had to wait by a wall.
 It got :our old tree.